How does data protection work in healthcare?

 If a patient grants permission for a medical practice to access documents in their electronic patient record (ePA), the practice is given the corresponding key.
 This is the only way for the practice to view or store data and documents in the ePA.

-Multiple encryption of medical data and doctor’s letters that are exchanged by e-mail within the TI ensures that data can be read by the intended recipients only.
+Good to know: Multiple encryption of medical data ensures that the data can only be read by the person who is the intended recipient.
 Electronic signatures also protect certain documents from being falsified.

-All technical components and services must be approved by the German Society for Telematics (gematik GmbH) and checked in advance in accordance with the requirements of the German Federal Office for Information Security (Bundesamt für Sicherheit in der Informationstechnik, BSI).
+All technical components and services must be approved by the German Society for Telematics (gematik GmbH) and tested in advance in accordance with the standards developed by gematik GmbH in conjunction with the German Federal Office for Information Security (Bundesamt für Sicherheit in der Informationstechnik, BSI).
 Potential vulnerabilities, threats and risks are monitored on a continuous basis.
 This ensures that data protection and data privacy always keep pace with the latest requirements.

 Further information

-For information about the technical specifications of the telematics infrastructure and data protection, see the specialist portal of the Society for Telematics (Gesellschaft für Telematik, gematik GmbH).
+For information about the technical specifications relating to the telematics infrastructure and data protection, see the specialist portal of gematik.

 - EUR-Lex – Der Zugang zum EU-Recht.
 Datenschutz-Grundverordnung.
 Stand: 27.
 April 2016.